 There are two types of folders that can contain class definitions.

 Path folders — Folder name does not use an @ character and is itself on the MATLAB® path.
 Use this type of folder when you want multiple classes in one folder.
+However, the entire class definition must be in one file.

 Class folders — Folder name begins with an @ character followed by the class name.
 The folder is not on the MATLAB path, but its parent folder is on the path.
 Use this type of folder when you want to use multiple files for one class definition.